Family: Adenoviridae

 Antigenicity

 Aviadenoviruses possess no complement-fixing antigen in common with the members of other genera.
-Regarding serotype specificity, there are fowl adenovirus isolates that are not easily identifiable by serum neutralization which is also driven by recombination of strains (Schachner et al., 2019).
-On the other hand, strains that are genetically considerably distinct still may belong to the same serotype (Kaján et al., 2022).
+Regarding serotype specificity, there are fowl adenovirus isolates that are not easily identifiable by serum neutralization which may be the result of recombinations of strains (Schachner et al., 2019).
+On the other hand, strains that are considerably distinct genetically still may belong to the same serotype (Kaján et al., 2022).
 The chimeric fibers of FAdV-4 and -11 seem to raise adequate antibody response to protect chickens against hepatitis-hydropericardium syndrome and inclusion body hepatitis (De Luca et al., 2022).

 Species demarcation criteria